elixir-lang/elixir/lib/elixir/pages/Operators.md

   * [`&&`](`&&/2`) and [`and`](`and/2`) - relaxed and strict logical and
   * [`||`](`||/2`) and [`or`](`or/2`) - relaxed and strict logical or

+Additionally, there are a few other operators that Elixir parses but doesn't actually use.
+See [Custom and overridden operators](#custom-and-overridden-operators) below for a list.

 Some other operators are special forms and cannot be overridden:

   * [`^`](`^/1`) - pin